nextgis/dhi/smoothing/README.md

 ```
 export GISBASE='/home/local/RUSSELL/kolesov/GRASSBIN/grass-7.0.3svn'
 export GISDBASE='/mnt/kolesov/nimbus/GRASSDATA'
-export LOCATION_NAME='WorldLL'
+export LOCATION_NAME='world'
 export GUI='text'
 export MAPSET='PERMANENT'
 ```

-To check if the variables are difined correctly you can run smoothing in one chunck (for example for upper-left node, assume that input rasters have prefix "mod2003*"):
+To check if the variables are defined correctly you can run smoothing in one chunk (for example for upper-left node, assume that input rasters have prefix "mod2003*"):
 ```
-python filter.py -i -d input=mod2003* step1="res." step2="fin." mapset=node_0_0
+python dhi/smoothing/filter.py -i -d input=mod2003* step1="res." step2="fin." mapset=node_0_0
 ```

+*Note* Having messages ```WARNING: No data base element files found``` is ok.

-The script filter.py is a wrapper around r.series.filter, it runs the smoothing procedure (two steps) in particular mapset.
+The script filter.py is a wrapper around r.series.filter which runs the smoothing procedure (two steps) in particular mapset.
 If it runs without errors, the variables are defined correctly.

-##### Parallelisation
+##### Parallelization
-To run filter.py in several chuncks simultaneously we have to create a file with list of  all chunk names.
+To run filter.py in several chunks simultaneously we have to create a file with list of  all chunk names.
 To do that we can run the shell command:
 ```
 find "$GISDBASE/$LOCATION_NAME" -name "node_*" | cut -d'/' -f7 > nodes
 ```
-This command creates list of MAPSETs (with pattern "node_*"), then extructs the last part of the paths and saves them in file "nodes".
+This command creates list of MAPSETs (with pattern "node_*"), extracts the last part of the path and saves it in file "nodes".
 Note the number of the field (7 in this case) depends on the path.

-When you have the list of chunck you can run the parallel calculations using 'xargs' command.
+When you have the list of chunks you can run the parallel calculations using 'xargs' command.
 For example, to run filter.py in ten mapsets at once, you can use the command:
 ```
 cat nodes | xargs -n1 -I {} -P 10 python filter.py -i -d input=mod2003* step1="res." step2="fin." mapset={}